 When you have a hardwood floor, occasional scratches, holes and dings are a fact of life, and you don't always have to fill them.
 Sometimes the best strategy may be to hide them with wood stain and clear finish, or just let them be and add to the character of the floor.
 When filling nail holes in prefinished hardwood floors becomes necessary, you have many options, ranging from latex and epoxy fillers, to homemade ones made with glue and sawdust.

 Latex Floor Filler

-You can find latex floor filler in a range of colors at any store that sells flooring materials, and it's the default choice of flooring professionals.
+You can find latex floor filler in a range of colors at any store that sells flooring materials.
+It's the default choice of flooring professionals.
 You can use this type of filler for spot filling nail holes and gaps as well as for filling an entire floor prior to sanding.

 One way around an inadequate selection of colors at your local hardware store is to use a clear product.
-Epoxy filler has a glossy sheen when it sets, and it's rare for the sheen to match that of the flooring; it's usually best to cover it with at least one coat of floor finish.
+Epoxy filler has a glossy sheen when it sets, and it's rare for the sheen to match that of the flooring.
+It's usually best to cover it with at least one coat of floor finish.

-The burn-in process uses a stick of solid lacquer and an iron; you melt the lacquer with the iron and trowel it into the scratch in a single motion.
-The main advantages of burn-in sticks are better and sheen color matching than you can get with filler, but it isn't as durable, and shouldn't be used for filling deep scratches or holes.
+The burn-in process uses a stick of solid lacquer and an iron.
+You melt the lacquer with the iron and trowel it into the scratch in a single motion.
+The main advantages of burn-in sticks are better sheen and color matching than you can get with filler, but it isn't as durable, and shouldn't be used for filling deep scratches or holes.

 Make Your Own Filler

-The most reliable way to match the color of a species of wood when filling it is to mix sawdust from that wood species with glue.
+The most reliable way to match the color of a species of wood to fill holes in a wood floor is to mix sawdust from that wood species with glue.
 Don't use just any glue, though, or it may discolor the sawdust.
-Avoid PVA -- or carpenter's -- glue.
+Avoid PVA or carpenter's glue.
 No matter what type of sawdust you mix, the final color will be a dull yellow or even gray.